APA Research Scholars Program

 The APA Board of Directors is proud to announce a new class of scholars for the APA Research Scholars Program, a faculty development program designed to help APA members interested in enhancing their academic credentials to develop research skills and to plan, implement, and write-up a research project.
 The mission of the APA Research Scholars Program is to assist pediatric clinician-educators and clinician-researchers in developing themselves as fulfilled faculty members engaged in important and exciting research and to increase the quality and breadth of child health research.
-This is the second class of APA Research Scholars, with the first class of 13 scholars completing their first year in the program.
+This will be the third class of APA Research Scholars.

 - Who should apply?